TheAcharya/MarkerData-Website/docs/prologue.md

 ![TARS translated quantum gravitational data into Morse code for Cooper to transmit from Gargantua's tesseract to Murph's watch on Earth.<br>Similarly, **Marker Data** streamlines the translation and transmission of Final Cut Pro's Marker metadata to databases effortlessly.](assets/interstellar_01.gif)

-As I developed [Shot Data](https://commandpost.io/toolbox/shot-data/) workflow, I soon realise that there could be a similar technique to parse Marker metadata from Final Cut Pro to Notion or any database in a meaningful and dynamic way.

-- What if users could manage and organise Final Cut Pro Markers, VFX Shots, Comments and Edit Notes effectively and smartly?
-- What if users could collaborate and share database with other team members without worrying about exorbitant platform cost?
-- Could all of the steps be achieved with a click of a button or key-stroke?

-With the above mentioned thoughts, I intent to address the following objectives to improve and enhance the user’s experience.
+Considering the multifaceted issues and concepts elucidated in the case studies, my aspiration is to conceive an application that adeptly tackles these challenges.
+This envisioned application would proficiently extract Marker metadata from Final Cut Pro, seamlessly integrating it into Notion or any database in a manner that is not only meaningful but also dynamic.
+Envision a scenario where users can judiciously manage and organise Final Cut Pro Markers, VFX Shots, Comments, and Edit Notes with unparalleled efficiency.
+The overarching goal is to enable users to collaborate seamlessly, sharing databases with team members without the burden of exorbitant platform costs.

+What if the intricate tasks of managing and organising Final Cut Pro elements could be executed effortlessly with a mere click of a button or a keystroke?
+This contemplation underpins the core objectives I aim to address in order to elevate and refine the user experience significantly.

 ## Application Objectives

-- It should provide the user with a near “**single**” click experience.
-Excluding initial setup.
-- It should provide native Airtable or Notion uploading in a consecutive fashion.
-- It should provide the options for extracting for both PNGs and animated GIFs.
-Why GIFs!?
-It is because both Notion and Airtable supports GIFs.
-And animated GIFs provides a better frame identification than a static still images.
+- Delivering a nearly seamless experience with a **near-single-click** functionality, post initial setup, is a paramount objective.
+- Facilitate a streamlined and consecutive integration with native uploading options for both Airtable and Notion platforms.
+- Provide the versatility to extract both PNGs and animated GIFs, with a deliberate emphasis on GIFs owing to their enhanced frame identification capabilities, supported seamlessly by both Notion and Airtable.
-- It should have native Burn-In options for labels.
+- Incorporate native Burn-In options for labels.
-- It should not require any additional application other than the application itself.
+- Emphasise self-sufficiency by eliminating the necessity for additional applications, offering an all-encompassing solution within the application itself.
-- The exported Data Set should be portable and self-contained.
+- Ensure the portability and self-containment of the exported Data Set, enhancing convenience and accessibility.
-- It should support clips with Colour Grades, Effects and Titles applied.
+- Extend support for clips enriched with Color Grades, Effects, and Titles, augmenting the application's versatility.
-- It should support Camera RAW files like [REDCODE RAW](https://support.apple.com/en-sg/guide/final-cut-pro/ver715436b78/mac), [Canon Cinema RAW](https://support.apple.com/en-sg/guide/final-cut-pro/ver10fade120/mac) and [Blackmagic RAW](https://brawtoolbox.io/).
+- Accommodate Camera RAW files, including formats such as [REDCODE RAW](https://support.apple.com/en-sg/guide/final-cut-pro/ver715436b78/mac), [Canon Cinema RAW](https://support.apple.com/en-sg/guide/final-cut-pro/ver10fade120/mac), and [Blackmagic RAW](https://brawtoolbox.io/), broadening compatibility and functionality.
-- It should make and introduce database workflows more accessible to users.
-- It should save user’s time.
+- Enhance accessibility to database workflows, making them more user-friendly and intuitive.
+- Prioritise time efficiency by introducing features that significantly contribute to saving the user's valuable time throughout the application's usage.

 Enter **Marker Data**!